Account-Based Marketing for Canadian Tech Startups: CASL Compliance First

 Q: What are CASL's penalties?

 A: CASL violations can result in administrative fines up to CAD 50 million for corporations.
-Whilst major enforcement actions remain rare, the regulatory risk is real.
+While major enforcement actions remain rare, the regulatory risk is real and the deliverability risk is immediate.
 Compliance is non-negotiable.

 Q: How does the existing business relationship exception work?

-A: If someone has purchased from you, attended an event, interacted with your website, or communicated with you in a business context, you likely have an existing business relationship.
-This provides implied consent for 2 years from the last interaction.
+A: If someone has purchased from you, attended an event, interacted with your site, or communicated with you in a business context, you likely have an existing business relationship.
+That provides implied consent for 2 years from the last interaction.